Have you ever wondered if it’s better to buy a new or used car? (Either way, don’t forget to do your research on auto insurance while you’re at it.)

 - Safety features: They’re only valuable if you actually use them.
 Our recent survey found that a surprising amount of drivers turn off car technology that could help keep them safe on the road.

 - Protecting your investment: What happens if you total your car but still owe more on the loan than what it’s worth?
-Talk to your local insurance agent about protecting your investment with the New Auto Security endorsement* for just a few extra dollars per month.
+Talk to your local insurance agent about protecting your investment with the Auto Security endorsement* for just a few extra dollars per month.

 Is buying a used car worth it?